maddenp/nml/README.md

 Note that values are printed in the order they were requested on the command line.

-An obvious application to use _nml_ to insert namelist settings in scripts:
+An obvious application is to use _nml_ to insert namelist settings in scripts:

 ```
 % cat say.sh